A Simple and Approximately Optimal Mechanism for an Additive Buyer: Omitted Proofs from Section

-\begin{lemma} (``Marginal Mechanism'' \cite{HartNisan12}) $\Rev(D, D') \leq \Welfare(D) + \mathbb{E}_{\vec{v} \leftarrow D}[\Rev(D' | \vec{v})]$. \end{lemma}
+\begin{lemma} (``Marginal Mechanism'' \cite{HartN17,CaiH13}) $\Rev(D, D') \leq \Welfare(D) + \mathbb{E}_{\vec{w} \leftarrow D}[\Rev(D' | \vec{v}=\vec{w})]$. \end{lemma}

-\begin{proof} We will establish a lower bound on $\mathbb{E}_{\vec{v} \leftarrow D}\Rev(D'|\vec{v})$ by constructing a truthful mechanism for selling items in the support of $D'$, based on one for those in the support of $(D, D')$.
-First, sample values $\vec{v}$ from $D$ for each consumer.
-Then announce that whenever a consumer would have received an item in the support of $D$, he will instead receive money equal to the (make-believe) value sampled from $D$.
-Note that, due to this announcement, each consumer now has a value for each item in the support of $D$ corresponding to the sampled value profile.
-Then run the optimal truthful mechanism for selling items in the support of $(D, D')$.
-Conditioned on $\vec{v}$, this mechanism is truthful.
-Therefore, conditioned on $\vec{v}$, the revenue of this mechanism is upper bounded by $\Rev(D' | \vec{v})$.
-Taking an expectation over all $\vec{v}\leftarrow D$, we see that the total expected revenue obtained by this procedure is upper bounded by $\mathbb{E}_{\vec{v} \leftarrow D}[\Rev(D' | \vec{v})]$.
-Also taking an expectation over all $\vec{v} \leftarrow D$, we see that the expected revenue obtained is exactly $\Rev(D, D')$ minus the expected amount of money given away via the reduction, which upper bouned by $\Welfare(D)$.
-These two observations together prove the lemma. \end{proof}
+\begin{proof} We will establish a lower bound on $\Rev(D'|\vec{v}=\vec{w})$ by constructing a truthful mechanism for selling items in the support of $D'$, based on one for those in the support of $(D, D')$.
+To sell items in the support of $D'$, first make ``imaginary items'' for each item in the support of $D$.
+Then, announce that whenever buyer $j$ receives an imaginary item $i$ in the support of $D$, she will instead receive money equal to $w_{ij}$.
+Note that, due to this announcement, each buyer $j$ now has a value $w_{ij}$ for each imaginary item $i$ in the support of $D$.

+Next, take any optimal mechanism $M$ for selling items in the support of $(D,D')$ and run exactly this mechanism for buyers with values drawn from $D'|\vec{v}=\vec{w}$ (with make-believe values $\vec{w}$ for items in the support of $D$).
+Observe that a buyer with value $\vec{v'}^j$ has exactly the same incentives in $M$ as a buyer with values $(\vec{w}^j,\vec{v'}^j)$ (because we have explicitly given them value $\vec{w}$ for all items in the support of $D$).
+So this mechanism is truthful, and generates revenue $\Rev_M( (D, D')|\vec{v} = \vec{w})$, minus the money awarded for the imaginary items, on distribution $D' | \vec{v} = \vec{w}$.
+Observe that the total money awarded is at most $\sum_i \max_j \{w_{ij}\}$ (if the buyer with highest value for each imaginary item purchases it).
+So we get: